 Click the links to skip down to the following sections:

-What is the school’s ethos?
+What is the ethos behind your setting?

-Why a Sudbury school?
+Why the Sudbury model?

 When deciding what kind of school we wanted to create our founding group knew we wanted a school that gave students complete freedom to self-direct their learning and a genuine say in all matters regarding the running of the school.
 Sudbury Valley School in Framingham, Massachusetts, was founded in 1968 and is still running and thriving today and was a huge inspiration to all of us in starting this project.
 Sudbury Valley School catalogued the organisation and philosophy of their school through many books, handbooks and other media from which many other schools in the US and around the world have been founded.
-Rather than re-invent a new model from scratch it made sense to us all to base our school on the Sudbury model whilst ensuring we meet our local regulatory requirements.
+Rather than re-invent a new model from scratch it made sense to us all to base our project on the Sudbury model whilst ensuring we meet our local regulatory requirements.

 How does the school community organise itself?